 Don’t be tempted to take too many cuttings from ramblers as if you can’t find homes for them they’ll take up plenty of space in your garden once rooted!

-Aphids sucking sap from rose bud
+Aphids sucking sap from a rose bud

 Rambling roses: problem solving